 So what if Mrs Ganapathy was one of those?
 She sounds as if she had the fire to do it.
 She and Scott were in India at the same time, moving in very different circles, but looking out from their circle to all those others.
 What if six weeks of her conversation drew the curtain on those other dimensions he had seen but not understood?

-I see her as inspiring the beautiful English of Hari Kumar, which inspires one of the saddest and most profound moments of the books.
+I see her as inspiring the beautiful English of Hari Kumar, which delivers one of the saddest and most profound moments of the books.
 I see her and her sister with their pre-war memories, giving him Lady Chatterjee.
 She is opinionated, wise, and morally certain.
 She is equally sympathetic and terrifying.
 Yet even she is not wholly comfortable in her changing world.

 Except for the innocents, like missionary teacher Barbie Batchelor, identity is a matter of constant compromise and negotiation.